-Cameras are getting better and better on smartphones these days.
-Look no further than the Pixel 4, which improves upon the already great camera that Google includes in both the Pixel 3 and the budget-priced Pixel 3a (though Google's newest phone still wins the photo face-off with the Pixel 3 and lands on our list of best camera phones).
-Meanwhile, multi-lens setups like the ones on Samsung's Galaxy S10 and Galaxy Note 10 flagships give you even greater photo flexibility.
+The cameras on your smartphone are getting better and better these days.
+Look no further than the Pixel 4, which improves upon the already great camera in Google's latest phone, winning a photo face-off with the Pixel 3 and landing on our list of best camera phones.

 Google Camera (Free)

 If you're interested in discovering the shiniest new features that Google wants to introduce to Android photography, check out the Google Camera app.
 It lets users take super-sharp pictures enhanced with a variety of features such as HDR+, Night Sight, and Super Res Zoom.
 There are even some Google-centric features thrown in, such as Lens support for photo-assisted searches and AR stickers, labels and effects.
 The catch?
 You'll need a fairly new Nexus or Pixel device running Android Nougat or later.

 Camera Zoom FX offers a clean interface loaded with features and settings.
 The app comes with multiple shot modes, such as burst, timed, voice activated and a steady shot helper.
 There are further settings for ISO, HDR, brightness, saturation, hardware button controls, composition overlays and more.
 The app also comes with photo editing tools for applying effects such as color transformations, tilt-shift and more, which can be displayed in real time as you shoot or applied later through post-processing.

 Camera Zoom FX app continues to add features, such as support for RAW file formats and Camera2 API manual camera controls where the device supports it.